lharriscoble/lharriscoble.github.io/_pages/teaching.md

 ## Teaching Networks
 In addition to teaching and grading, I also worked on a paper for a special issue in Connections on teaching networks based on one of my activities developed for Hungry Planet.
-[See here] (/teaching/network_activity) for the link to all of the resources for that activity.
+[See here](/teaching/network_activity) for the link to all of the resources for that activity.